Soumyodeep-Das/learning_java/README.md

 In this repository, I'm uploading all my Java codes that I used to practice while learning it.

-The codes may not be in a sequential form as I had to put the index of the programmes at the end of its name, because Java isn't supporting a class name staring with numerical values.

 Thank You for visiting my Repo !!💛💛